opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/decompress.md

 # decompress

-The `decompress` processor decompresses the `base64`-encoded compressed fields inside of an event.
+The `decompress` processor decompresses any base64-encoded compressed fields inside of an event.

 ## Configuration